moja-global/Land_Sector_Datasets/Land_Sector_Data_Analysis/Tutorials_and_Templates/Readme.md

-# Directroy of Templates for Land Sector Data Analysis
+# Directory of Templates for Land Sector Data Analysis